 Although already mentioned under the goat health section, it is so important to mention this again.
 The most important role you play in your goat’s life is one of an observing (and loving) caretaker.
 Every time you go out to see and feed your goats, you need to look at each one of them.
-Touch them, watch if the are eating, notice how they are pooping, looking into their eyes and if you do, pull down their eyelids, and watch for any abnormal nasal discharge.
+Touch them, watch if they are eating, notice how they are pooping, looking into their eyes, and if you do, pull down their eyelids, and watch for any abnormal nasal discharge.

 If you notice ANYTHING abnormal, take out that thermometer and take their temperature and assess from there.

 The sooner that you can diagnose and treat an illness, the more likely you will be able to effectively help your goat.

 As always, there is the list of what you shouldn’t do.
 Winter, at least up north, seems like it will last forever, so you will want to make sure that you are minimizing mistakes that can be so detrimental in the long run.

 - Do not feed a lot of grain on really cold days.
 If you already are feeding grain, keep doing this but don’t suddenly increase their grain intake a lot.
 Instead, bump up how much hay you feed them.

 - Do not feed grain right before a goat will bed down for the night.
 If you do feed grain, feed it in the early part of the day.